 The focus here is simple, tasty food done well.
 The lunch and dinner menus change regularly but always feature an excellent selection of surf and turf, together with a few tempting veggie options.
 Ingredients are mostly local (meat and dairy from Cornish farms, fish straight from the boats in Newlyn) and always seasonal.

-Breakfast (included in the rates) was just as good - a buffet of fresh fruit, Cornish apple juice, cereal, still-warm soda bread, local honey and homemade marmalade, together with a choice of cooked options (the Full Cornish, kedgeree with soft-poached eggs, and more unusual dishes such as smoked trout with poached egg and soda bread).
+Breakfast (included in the rates) was just as good - a buffet of fresh fruit, Cornish apple juice, homemade granola, plenty of pastries, local honey and marmalade, together with a choice of cooked options (the Full Cornish, American style pancakes, and lots of fish dishes such as smoked trout with poached egg and soda bread).
 The hot choices for vegetarians were lacking but you are welcome to order off-menu; I opted for simple scrambled eggs on toast after our indulgent evening prior, and they were cooked to perfection.

-There are plenty of treats on offer from the bar, too: home-baked cakes, teas and cappuccinos, local ales, wines, a few carefully crafted cocktails - all best enjoyed in a fireside armchair or under the sun outside.
+There are plenty of treats elsewhere too.
+The bar serves home-baked cakes, teas and cappuccinos, local ales, wines, a few carefully crafted cocktails - all best enjoyed in a fireside armchair or under the sun outside.
 If you're lucky (like us) you may even spot a whale or pod of dolphins passing by as you sip tea on the sundeck.
 Down at the water's edge, you'll find the Crabshack, serving drinks and seafood snacks during the day (weather permitting).

 If you’re here for a few nights and want some variety, you’ll find a couple of good restaurants in the village, including the bistro-style 2 Fore Street.
 You can also drive out to The Old Coastguard’s sister property, The Gurnards Head, just across the moors - those on a dinner, bed and breakfast deal can transfer their table reservation at no extra cost.